 If you look at the G FUEL pack, you will notice a warning about chemicals and lead.
 Since it is quite frightening, we decided to check it out in closer detail.

 Apparently, G FUEL may contain lead and other heavy metals since it contains natural ingredients.
 Plants that are cultivated in the soil can have trace amounts of lead and other heavy metals.
 However, it is usually negligible and harmless.
-G FUEL’s CEO mentions that the level of lead in their products are well below the FDA’s limits and should not be a significant concern for customers.
+G FUEL’s CEO mentions that the level of lead in their products is well below the FDA’s limits and should not be a significant concern for customers.

-The final verdict: Is G FUEL bad for you?
+THE FINAL VERDICT: Is G FUEL bad for you?